TugboatQA/docs/content/administer-tugboat-crew/account-authentication.md

 ## Sign in using a git provider account

-For instructions on how to sign in to Tugboat using a git provider account, which for many people is the default way of creating a Tugboat account, view our [Connect with your provider](/setting-up-tugboat/connect-with-your-provider/) page.
+For instructions on how to sign into Tugboat using a git provider account, which for many people is the default way of creating a Tugboat account, view our [Connect with your provider](/setting-up-tugboat/connect-with-your-provider/) page.
 Or for provider-specific instructions, jump right to: